PsycoFit Smart Nutrition Planning

 Soybean was used in China as early as the eleventh century BC.
-It is cultivated in hundreds of languages and began to wander across Asia to Japan, Korea and its surroundings.
+It is cultivated in hundreds of languages and began to wander across Asia to Japan, Korea, and its surroundings.
 For more than a thousand years in China, and a thousand years in Japan, soybeans were used as main sources of protein.
-These countries were constantly dealing with excess supply of soybean and have been able to provide 33% more ” effective protein “.
+These countries were constantly dealing with the excess supply of soybean and have been able to provide 33% more ” effective protein “.
 Soy undoubtedly played a central role in Eastern Asian’s food composition.

 Soybeans do not need large amounts of water and are considered to have the lowest water consumption in relation to their nutritional value.
-Soybean began in the Far East due their ability to grow easily in different soil and under different climates.
+Soybean began in the Far East due to their ability to grow easily in different soil and under different climates.

 Soybean grow in several colors

 Black, yellow, brown, blue.
 Soybeans mature encased in a hard shell, resistant to water.
 Soy has actually the highest quality protein than any other crop this is why it is used to substitute Animal protein.
 It contains all the essential amino acids available for absorption in our digestive system.
 Soy contains no cholesterol and little to no saturated fats, Soybean contains a considerable amount of lecithin, which is an essential element for cleaning the circulatory system.
-It helps balance our cholesterol levels and prevents atherosclerosis.
-Lecithin is important for better digestion of fats, it has a strong impact in preventing diseases such as cancer and high level cholesterol.
+It helps to balance our cholesterol levels and prevents atherosclerosis.
+Lecithin is important for better digestion of fats, it has a strong impact in preventing diseases such as cancer and high-level cholesterol.

 Soy sauce gets its special flavors through fermentation for a prolonged period of approximately 6 months.
 It may be used as a seasoning; it is not only tasty but also healthy.